Tourists to Barcelona with Disabilities Share Their Experiences of Visiting The City.

 We only used public transport for the whole week and never took a taxi at any point.
 The heat also made walking all day tough so being able to get around the city was helpful.

-All buses, metro trains and aerobuses (from the airport) are air conditioned and so welcoming.
-ALL buses are easy to use as they have access ramps as well as special places on board for wheelchairs.
-All drivers are helpful and make the effort (although don't speak English).
-Basically they will happily hold the bus up until you are sorted on board.
+All buses, metro trains and Aerobuses (from the airport) are air-conditioned and so welcoming.
+ALL buses are easy to use as they have access ramps as well as special places onboard for wheelchairs.
+All drivers are helpful and make an effort (although they don't speak English).
+Basically, they will happily hold the bus up until you are sorted on board.
 Buses are easy for both motorised and pushed wheelchairs and can basically get you everywhere around town.

 Toilets and general access around town

-General access around town is very easy in all areas with low kerbs etc. Bars, restaurants and shops also easy to access, toilets less so but some places do have disabled loos.
+General access around town is easy in nearly all areas with low kerbs etc. Bars, restaurants and shops also easy to access, toilets, less so, but some places do have loos for people with a disability.

-In general areas we tended to nip into one of the many museums who have disabled loos before entering the main part of the museum.
-Nobody minds (or notices!).
-Most attractions have access (Sagrada Familia is accessible but a bit of a steep push to get in) and the Nou Camp is only accessible in the museum and to view the ground but not changing rooms etc.
+In general areas we tended to nip into one of the many museums who have loos for people with a disability before entering the main part of the museum.
+Nobody minds (or notices).
+Most attractions have access (Sagrada Familia is accessible but a bit of a steep push to get in) and Camp Nou is only accessible in the museum and to view the ground but not changing rooms etc.

 Editor's Note - Thank you for sharing your experience.
 It will go a long way to helping others on their trips to Barcelona.